mannya-23/team-app/README.md

 # Team Member Management Application

-This project is a simple team-member management system with three pages built with Django and SQLite.
+This project is a simple team-member management system with three pages built with Django, Django Rest Framework library, and SQLite.
 It enables users to view, add, edit, and delete team members.
 It also includes role-based functionality where admins can delete team members, while regular members do not have that option.

 ## ADD PHOTOS HERE ONCE FINALIZED